Suraj-Yadav/usefulScripts/README.md

 #### Note:
 * The path in the scripts are based on my system setup (Windows).
-They need too be changed.
+They need to be changed.
 * `cb_console_runner.exe` is the executable which comes with Code::Blocks.
 It runs the given program, and waits for keypress after it finishes.
 Also it shows the time taken by the program.